Teaching Consult Service: Peer Assessments of Teaching

 The intended audience for this course is Research Scientists, Research Faculty, Post-Doctorals, and PhDs.

-*The course includes 5 online modules followed by a 3 day face-to-face intensive
+*The course includes 5 online modules and 3 days of face-to-face sessions.

 A variety of workshops are available for department meetings, grand rounds, or retreats.
 Please see the Workshops page for more details, and information on how to request a workshop.